Epic Mexico to Costa Rica

 Day 30

-La FortunaThere are plenty of optional activities to take part in today, so when you get home, this isn’t the place to say you sat around!
-Perhaps take a guided nature hike through the lush forest surrounding Arenal Volcano, keeping an eye out for rare plants and animals, or opt to see the forest from a series of hanging bridges.
-Check out the 70-metre high La Fortuna waterfall, or get wet with some water sports on the lake, such as stand-up paddle boarding.
-The volcano’s inner workings also mean that the area is home to several thermal hot springs, an ideal way to relax in the middle of nature.
+La FortunaThere are plenty of optional activities to participate in today.
+Maybe take a guided nature hike through the lush forest surrounding Arenal Volcano, keeping an eye out for rare plants and animals or opt to see the forest from a series of hanging bridges.
+Check out the 70 m high La Fortuna waterfall or get wet with some water sports on the lake, like stand-up paddle boarding.
+The volcano’s inner workings also mean that the area is home to several thermal hot springs – an ideal way to relax in the middle of nature.
 Alternatively, a boat safari down the Celeste River offers the opportunity to see lizards, crocodiles and tropical birds in their natural habitat.

 -